Me and My Girl: Production history

-Me and My Girl originally opened on the West End at the Victoria Palace Theatre on 16 December 1937 and starred Lupino Lane.
+Me and My Girl originally opened in London's West End at the Victoria Palace Theatre on 16 December 1937 and starred Lupino Lane.
 Lane had previously played Bill Snibson in a horseracing comedy play, Twenty to One, that opened in 1935.
 Me and My Girl was conceived as a fresh vehicle for the character.
 At first attracting little notice, the production gained success after a matinee performance was broadcast live on BBC radio following the cancellation of a sporting event.
 In May 1939, a performance was televised live from the theatre, one of the first such broadcasts; it was rebroadcast that July.
 The original West End production ran for 1,646 performances.

 The musical was revived in 1941, 1945 and 1949 in the West End.
 Lupino Lane starred and directed each production, with choreography by Fred Leslie.
 In the 1980s, the book was revised by Stephen Fry and Mike Ockrent.
 This version included the song "Leaning on a Lamp-post".

 In 1984, another revised production opened at the Leicester Haymarket Theatre with a revised script by Fry and contributions by director Mike Ockrent.
 It transferred to the Adelphi Theatre on 12 February 1985 and closed on 16 January 1993 after an eight-year run and 3,303 performances.
 It starred Robert Lindsay as Bill Snibson, Emma Thompson as Sally Smith, and Frank Thornton as Sir John.
 The production won two Olivier Awards: Musical of the Year and Outstanding Performance by an Actor in a Musical (Robert Lindsay).
 Cast changes included Gary Wilmot, Les Dennis, Enn Reitel and Karl Howman as Bill, and Bonnie Langford, Su Pollard, Louise English, Jessica Martin and Lorraine Chase as Sally.
 Thornton was succeeded by Nicholas Smith and Patrick Cargill.
 The production subsequently toured throughout Britain.